 How to get around Ljubljana

-Getting around Ljubljana: The public city bus network makes it easy to travel within the city.
+And if you plan on going further out of the city, then the public city bus network makes it easy to travel within the city.
 There are more than 40 bus lines, which run according to regular schedules throughout the day.
 Holders of the Ljubljana Card are entitled to free of charge use of the city bus network.

 Best time to visit Ljubljana